-The Miners have connected on 342 hits, ranking sixth in Conference USA.
+The Miners have collected 357 hits, ranking seventh in Conference USA.
 UTEP’s 17 hits at UTSA (April 1) are tied for the most during the Tobin Echo-Hawk era, as 17 hits were recorded against Incarnate Word on Feb.
 11, 2016.
 The 17 knocks are tied for eighth on the all-time list.
 Last season, the Miners set a single-season record with 451 knocks.

 MORE ON THE HIT PARADE

 UTEP has recorded 10-plus hit games 79 times during the Tobin Echo-Hawk era.
 The previous four seasons, the Miners tallied 10-plus hits in 50 contests.
 Since Echo-Hawk took the helm at UTEP, the Miners are hitting .297 (1,626-5,482), while the previous four years saw a .268 average (1,462-5,462).
 The Miners have connected on 15-plus hits in 14 different contests from 2014-17 and eight different times from 2010-13.
 The most hits recorded the last eight seasons were 24 at Brown on March 3, 2012 – tied most in program history.